Direct Cremation Service from $1,695 Call (855) 950-5110

 Your funeral director will usually submit the Medical Certificate of Death and the Statement of Death to the local municipal clerk’s office.

 After the death is formally registered, you may apply for a death certificate.
 A death certificate application can be made online, in person, by mail, or by fax.

 It ordinarily takes approximately 15 business days for processing plus delivery by Canada Post.

 The fee for a death certificate in Ontario is $15 or $22, depending on the type of certificate issued.

 Who has the responsibility for paying for funeral arrangements?

 The responsibility for making and paying for a funeral falls to the immediate next of kin if the deceased did not pre-arrange and pre-pay for a funeral plan.
-This can be quite a burden and is why more seniors today are considering setting up simple cremation arrangements.
+This can be quite a burden, and this is why more seniors today are considering setting up simple cremation arrangements.

-Pre-planning can be simple and affordable, and give the family peace of mind for when the time comes.
-Be aware that whomever signs the funeral contract with the funeral home is considered legally responsible for payment of the funeral bill.
+Pre-planning can be simple and affordable and give the family peace of mind when the time comes.
+Be aware that whoever signs the funeral contract with the funeral home is considered legally responsible for the payment of the funeral bill.

 Is embalming required in Ontario?